If you think your child may have autism, speak to your family physician about your concerns.

 FXS is the most common form of inherited intellectual disability, with impairments varying broadly across mild learning disabilities to autism.

-Our program offers Licensed Group Care and Preschool for children ages three to five years.
+Offering inclusive Licensed Group Child Care for children ages 30 months to five years.

 We provide a range of services, including assessments and therapeutic interventions for children from birth to 19 years of age and their families.